 Leaving the Barn Owl, we decided to look for the Yellow-throated Warbler in the Ramble and possibly a Louisiana Waterthrush, and ran into my parents, who had run into people they knew as well (my mom wanted to avoid this).
 I told my parents that Ryan and I were going to look for more birds, and that I would hopefully be back within an hour.
 The first place we stopped was at the feeders, where interestingly enough, a Chipping Sparrow was perched on a pinecone feeder.
 When we got to the Yellow-throated Warbler spot, a large group of people was waiting.
 Several warblers and sparrows hopped around the water's edge, and one of my targets perched on a log across from us: a Louisiana Waterthrush.
 After an hour of waiting, the Yellow-throated Warbler made an appearance!
 Moving on, we looked for other county yearbirds.
-We also discussed a ot of things from birding trips to things happening with our fellow young birders, and I also gave Ryan some advice on the biology SAT II exams.
-We were going back to the Barn Owl spot to get photos when my dad called asking where we were.
-I knew that Ryan and I were going to have to wrap it up after successfully getting three yearbirds and birding for just over two hours and walking a little over two miles.
+We also discussed a lot of things from birding trips to things happening with our fellow young birders, and I also gave Ryan some advice on the biology SAT II exams.
+To get back to the Barn Owl spot to get photos, we had to go back through the Yellow-throated spot, where more people were waiting for it to show up, including two of Ryan's friends from high school.
+Shortly after, my dad called asking where we were, that's when I knew that Ryan and I were going to have to wrap it up after successfully getting three yearbirds and birding for just over two hours and walking a little over two miles.
 My parents had already eaten lunch by the time we got back to the Boathouse (I wasn't hungry anyway).
 As we were leaving, Ryan informed me that this was only a sampling of what was to come in May, when I come home from college and can bird whenever I can.

 To be continued...